 Dieters nibble on it raw.
 Kids eat it smeared with peanut butter.
-Cooks use the classic mirepoix, a combination of the trio carrot, onion and celery, to flavor everything from soups and stews to sauces.
-Originating in the Mediterranean and cultivated since 850 B.C., celery is one of the most commonly eaten vegetables in the United States, with the average American munching on 9 to 10 pounds per year.
+Cooks use the classic mirepoix, a combination of the trio carrot, onion, and celery to flavor everything from soups and stews to sauces.
+Originating in the Mediterranean and cultivated since 850 B.C., celery is one of the most commonly eaten vegetables in the United States, with the average American munching on 9 to 10 pounds (4-4.5 kg.) per year.

 The popularity of this veggie prompts one to grow it in the home garden.
 Be aware, however, that celery has its share of growing problems, one of which being celery too thin.